 ABI OR CAROL?

 It was never about the haircut.
 It was about laughing at myself instead of crying.
 We have all been there.
-It was a good remind to all of us that we alone can control how we respond to crappy situations that will inevitably come.
+It was a good reminder to all of us that we alone can control how we respond to crappy situations that will inevitably come.

 My husband Ammon and I, with our three kids, are living our best lives while bringing love, light and laughter!
 Enjoy the shenanigans!